Some taxes are more straightforward than others.

 If you share an asset with someone else and you sell it at a profit, you’ll have to pay CGT on your share of the gain.

-No. You only have to pay CGT on any gains you make over your tax-free allowance, which is also called the Annual Exempt Amount.
+You pay CGT only on any gains you make over your tax-free allowance, which is also called the annual exempt amount.

 The tax-free allowance is currently £12,300, or £6,150 for trusts.

-And you can bring down any CGT you might have to pay in one tax year by offsetting any losses you make elsewhere.
+And you can bring down any CGT you might have to pay in one tax year by offsetting any losses you make elsewhere during that year.

 Let’s say you have two additional properties and decide to sell them both in one tax year.